 - Start the drill at its lowest speed for better control, speeding up as the hole becomes established.

 - Drill forward with steady, light pressure; do not force the drill.

-- Stop the drill, sweep or blow away the accumulated concrete dust and pull out the drill.
+- Sweep, blow, or vacuum away the accumulated concrete dust

 If the threads of a screw won't grip, you can try to drill a new hole and relocate the screw.
 If this is not possible, use an anchor.